 Once the water in the tank reaches the prescribed temperature, it’s released through the heat-out pipe.
 The water is kept at pressure to ensure a fast delivery through your home’s pipes.

-Apollo Plumbing, Heating and Air Conditioning offers water heater repair and installation.
+Apollo Plumbing, Heating & Air Conditioning offer water heater repair and installation.
 Contact us today to schedule a visit.